Best ways to have an authentic trip to Mexico

 There are plenty of quiet beach towns left in Mexico, and some aren’t far from popular tourist areas.

-Sayulita in Riviera Nayarit is just north of Puerto Vallarta and known for its laid back surfing vibe, even though it attracts tourists.
+Sayulita in Riviera Nayarit is just north of Puerto Vallarta and is known for its laid-back surfing vibe, even though it attracts tourists.

 Or head to car-free Yelapa, accessible by water taxi from Puerto Vallarta.